jeffeb3/olkb-terminal/README.md

 ## Scripts/Setup

 I have a very peculiar raspberry pi setup.
 If this project takes off, I would consider making a custom image for it.
+But this can be accomplished with a regular raspian setup.

 Until then, these are some of the key parts I used to get the software/OS side working: